emmabcdefu/word2html/README.md

 If you have any problem with the instalation, please [create an issue](https://github.com/Tuddual/word2html/issues/new).

-First, clone the repo via git and install dependencies:

 ## Starting Development

 Once all the installation is done, launch the project with `yarn start`.